win.gg

 Pokemon Gold and Silver

-Compared to the original games, there were 100 new Pokémon species to catch in Gold and Silver, and allowed players to give Pokémon nicknames when captured.
-Also, the Elite Four was updated in these games and introduced Lance with his Dragon-type Pokémon that was likely the hardest battle in the entire game.
+Compared to the original games, there were 100 new Pokémon species to catch in Gold and Silver, and players were allowed to give Pokémon nicknames when captured.
+Also, the Elite Four was updated in these games and introduced Lance with his Dragon-type Pokémon, which was one of the hardest battles in the entire game.

 5) Pokémon Crystal (from 2001)